rakhimov/scram/doc/scram_coding_standards.rst

 -------------------------------------------------

 * Exceptions are used.
 (This is not recommended by GCSG.)
-* Functions use default values.
 * Header guards do not include the source folder name.
-* Null values for strings are not "\\0".
+* Null values for strings are not explicit "\\0" but "".
 * Function output parameters are not pointers but references.
 * Function input-then-output parameter ordering is not strict.
 * GUI front-end source files are a mix of the Qt style and Google style.